Davson baronets

 The Davson Baronetcy, of Berbice in British Guiana, is a title in the Baronetage of the United Kingdom.
 It was created on 21 January 1927 for Edward Rae Davson.

-He was Chairman of the Federation of Chambers of Commerce of the British Empire and a member of the Imperial Economic Committee and the Colonial Development Advisory Committee.
+Edward Rae Davson was Chairman of the Federation of Chambers of Commerce of the British Empire and a member of the Imperial Economic Committee and the Colonial Development Advisory Committee.
 Davson married Margot Elinor, daughter of Clayton Louis Glyn and his wife, the novelist Elinor Glyn.

-He was succeeded by his eldest son, the second Baronet.
-Like his maternal grandmother he was an author.
-In 1957 he assumed by deed poll the surname of Glyn in lieu of his patronymic as well as the additional forename of Anthony.
-As of 2014 the title is held by the latter's nephew, the fourth Baronet, who succeeded his father in 2004.
+He was succeeded by his eldest son, Geoffrey Davson, the second Baronet.
+Like his maternal grandmother, the younger Davson was an author.
+In 1957, he assumed the surname of Glyn by deed poll in lieu of his patronymic as well as the additional forename of Anthony.
+Glyn died in 1998.

+Following his death, Anthony Glyn was succeeded by his brother Christopher Davson as the third Baronet.

-As of 31 January 2014, the present Baronet had not successfully proved his succession and was therefore not on the Official Roll of the Baronetage, with the baronetcy considered dormant since 2004.
-In 2016 the present Baronet, Sir George Davson, was able to prove his succession, and therefore the baronetcy is no longer dormant.
+Christopher Davson died in 2004.
+His heir apparent was his son George.
+However, as at 31 January 2014, George Davson had not successfully proved his succession and was not on the Official Roll of the Baronetage, with the baronetcy considered dormant since 2004.
+In 2016, the present Baronet, Sir George Davson, was able to prove his succession, and therefore the baronetcy is no longer dormant.